-- (i) The authorized courier shall electronically file the Courier Shipping Bill (CSB-V) on behalf of the exporter on the Express Cargo Clearance System (ECCS).
-The seller registered on the e-commerce platform shall be the exporter and the buyer on the e-commerce platform shall be the consignee declared in the Courier Shipping Bill (CSB-V). - (ii) The complete payment for such e-commerce export shall be received in advance through electronic payment and a unique payment identity electronically generated for the same. - (iii) To facilitate these e-commerce related exports, certain fields have been added in the CSB-V as markers such as website name/URL of the e-commerce operator, payment transaction ID, e-commerce Order No. and date and Jewellery item specifications (for example stock keeping unit no. (SKU No.), precious metal content or purity and relevant specifications for studded stones i.e. dimensions, quantity, origin, cut, clarity, colour, carat for diamonds and for other precious and semi-precious stones, name/category of stones i.e. natural or synthetic etc.). - (iv) CSB-V also have a field for GSTIN of the seller-cum-exporter.
-Format of CSB-V is being amended for these purposes (notification no. 57/2022-Custom (N.T.) dated 30.06.2022). - (v) ECCS provides facility of document upload.
-For uniformity and to facilitate processing for export, a prompt is created on ECCS for uploading the following supporting documents while filing CSB-V - a) Invoice/invoice-cum-packing list containing product description and SKU No.; - b) Packing list (if not included at 'a' above); - c) Photos of the export item (not exceeding 2MB); - d) Photos of the product package/outer covering (not exceeding 2 MB); - e) Image of the product listing on the e-commerce platform; and - f) Image from the Online Payment Gateway Service Providers site (OPGSP) or e-commerce website evidencing payment confirmation.
+- i.
+The authorized courier shall electronically file the Courier Shipping Bill (CSB-V) on behalf of the exporter on the Express Cargo Clearance System (ECCS).
+The seller registered on the e-commerce platform shall be the exporter and the buyer on the e-commerce platform shall be the consignee declared in the Courier Shipping Bill (CSB-V). - ii.
+The complete payment for such e-commerce export shall be received in advance through electronic payment and a unique payment identity electronically generated for the same.

+- iii.
+To facilitate these e-commerce related exports, required fields have been added in the CSB-V as markers such as website name/URL of the e-commerce operator, payment transaction ID, e-commerce Order No. and date and Jewellery item specifications (for example stock keeping unit no. (SKU No.), precious metal content or purity and relevant specifications for studded stones i.e. dimensions, quantity, origin, cut, clarity, colour, carat for diamonds and for other precious and semi-precious stones, name/category of stones i.e. natural or synthetic etc.). - iv.
+CSB-V also has a field for GSTIN of the seller-cum-exporter.
+Format of CSB-V has been amended for these purposes as detailed in notification no. 57/2022-Customs (N.T.) dated 30.06.2022. - v.
+The ECCS provides facility of document upload.
+For uniformity and to facilitate processing for export, a prompt is created on ECCS for uploading supporting documents while filing CSB-V - - a.
+Invoice/invoice-cum-packing list containing product description and SKU No.; - b.
+Packing list if not included in 'A' above; - c.
+Photos of the export item (not exceeding 2MB); - d.
+Photos of the product package/outer covering (not exceeding 2 MB); - e.
+Image of the product listing on the e-commerce platform; - f.
+Image from the Online Payment Gateway Service Providers site (OPGSP) or e- commerce website evidencing payment confirmation.

-The documents at s. no. (c), (d) and (e) above are parameters related with the identification of such exports.
+The documents at S. No. (c), (d) and (e) above are parameters related with the identification of such exports.
 The said documents, i.e. photo/image would aid in identifying the goods.
-However, where the exporter declares in the CSB-V that the facility of re-import will not be availed, the said documents at s. no. (c), (d) and (e) need not be uploaded.

-(vi) A provision is made for additional support to the Customs clearance process by way of uploading other documents that aid identification/valuation of the jewellery item under export.
+vi.
+A provision is made for additional support to the Customs clearance process by way of uploading other documents that aid identification/valuation of the jewellery item under export.
 To illustrate, a corresponding certification, say, Hallmark (recognized by Bureau of Indian Standards), if available, may be chosen to be uploaded.